 Spend time self-reflecting

-The choice between abstinence vs. drinking in moderation is most often made by an individual after careful reflection and introspection.
+The choice between harm reduction vs. abstinence is most often made by an individual after careful reflection and introspection.
 This can include thinking about your common patterns and learning styles.
 Are you someone who likes to ease into things, or do you prefer an all-or-nothing approach to change?
 If you lean towards gradualism, moderation may be a more comfortable place to start.

 Consider how alcohol is currently showing up for you.
 Is it a main character in your day, or more of an afterthought?
 If alcohol is playing a central role in your life, you might find more success exploring sobriety.
 A key component of goal setting is also identifying what feels achievable.
 Ask yourself questions like, can I drink moderation?
 Am I able to stop after a few drinks?
 Is a balanced relationship with alcohol an option for me?
 You know yourself and your drinking habits better than anyone, and putting thought into the decision can reveal powerful insights.
 It’s also important to remember that it’s not a permanent line between “moderate drinkers” and “abstainers.”
 You can always reevaluate your relationship with alcohol and revisit your goals.